Smooth breathing

-The smooth breathing (ψιλὸν πνεῦμα; ψιλή psilí; spiritus lenis) is a diacritical mark used in polytonic orthography.
+The smooth breathing (ψιλή psilí) is a diacritical mark used in the polytonic orthography of Greek.
 In Ancient Greek, it marks the absence of the voiceless glottal fricative from the beginning of a word.

 Some authorities have interpreted it as representing a glottal stop, but a final vowel at the end of a word is regularly elided (removed) when the following word starts with a vowel and elision would not happen if the second word began with a glottal stop (or any other form of stop consonant).
 In his Vox Graeca, W. Sidney Allen accordingly regards the glottal stop interpretation as "highly improbable".